micheal-earl/mitwi/README.md

   is that when I use a React based library, I am now using it through two compatability layers: Deno's NPM support, and Preacts compat layer.

-Of course, even with all of the above roadblock, I perservered and stubbornly pushed my way into creating a working web app.
+Of course, even with all of the above roadblocks, I perservered and stubbornly pushed my way into creating a working web app.

 Does this web app scale?
 Absolutely not.
 There is no recommendation algorithm